particle-iot/compile-action/README.md

     # Required: true
     particle-platform-name: ''

-    # Path to directory with sources to compile
+    # This is your Particle project directory
+    # It contains your source code, libraries, and the project.properties file
     # Required: false
     sources-folder: '.'